DarkoSancho/AirWatcher/app/README.md

 Once logged in, a menu corresponding to the user type is displayed.
 The user can then select a functionality by typing its number.
 Upon successful authentication, you will gain access to the AirWatcher console interface, and be able to run functionalities.

-    2. Cleaning Up
+    2. Cleaning Up - To remove the object files (.o) and the executable, run: "make clean"

-To remove the object files (.o) and the executable, run: "make clean" This will clean up the build artifacts and leave your directory tidy.
+This will clean up the build artifacts and leave your directory tidy.

-**Main Features**
+## Main Features

 The application supports three types of users, each with distinct privileges: